Posts

 Image

-Paul provided the Assembly in Thessalonica with instructions on how believers must live in anticipation of the “ Day of the Lord .”
+The Day of the Lord will mean salvation for the Sons of Light, believers who remain vigilant while awaiting its sudden arrival – 1 Thessalonians 5:1-11.
+Paul provided the Assembly of Thessalonica with instructions on how believers must live in anticipation of the “ Day of the Lord .”
 It will not overtake them since they “ are not in darkness .”
 They are the “ Sons of Light ” and the “ Sons of the Day .”
 Unlike the unrighteous of this fallen age, the watchful believer who lives in the light of the Gospel will not be caught off guard by that Day’s sudden arrival.

 Times, Signs and Seasons